NO LONGER AN x Echinobivia

-I bought my Echinobivia ‘Rainbow Bursts’ from Wal-Mart on 2-1-16.
+I bought this Echinobivia ‘Rainbow Bursts’ from Wal-Mart on 2-1-16.
 The label said: ”Rainbow Bursts are so named for their spectacular display of colorful flowers during the spring and summer.
 These hybrids are cross (combined genetics) of Echinopsis species and Lobivia species, hence the name Echinobivia.
 Protect from frost.”
 The plant was growing in a 2 1/2” (4 oz.) pot.
 It measured approximately 2 1/4” tall x 3 1/2” wide.

 Information online says Echinobivia ‘Rainbow Bursts’ can be white, yellow, gold, orange, pink, red, purple, and sometimes bicolor.

 The genus Lobivia Britton & Rose WAS also a correct and accepted scientific name for this genus of cacti.
 It was named and described by Nathaniel Lord Britton and Joseph Nelson Rose in The Cactaceae in 1922.
 Most of the species formerly in the Lobivia genus are now in the Echinopsis genus.
 Some were transfered to other genera and some of those are now species of Echinopsis.